web-scrobbler/metadata-filter/README.md

 ```

 ### Predefined Filters
-There are also predefined filter sets available for easy access.
+There are also predefined filters available for easy access.
 For example,
 the above filter set can be acquired using `getSpotifyFilter()`:

 ```javascript